shanreed25/APIs/APIs/AuthorizationMethods/BearerToken.md

 #### Security Considerations
 **Due to the risk of interception, bearer tokens must be transmitted over secure channels (e.g., HTTPS) and stored securely by the client to prevent misuse**

+What is Bearer authentication?

+Bearer authentication (also known as token authentication) is an HTTP authentication scheme that involves security tokens.
+The name “Bearer authentication” basically means “give access to the bearer of this token.”
+The security token or “bearer token” is just a cryptic string.
+An example of a bearer token would be a string that could look something like this:

+"AAAAAAAAAAAAAAAAAAAAAMLheAAAAAAA0%2BuSeid%2BULvsea4JtiGRiSDSJSI%3DEUifiRBkKG5E2XzMDjRfl76ZC9Ub0wnz4XsNiRVBChTYbJcE3F"

+The idea is that whoever has the secret token, has permission to interact with the spreadsheet.
+A client - like your browser or mobile app - would then send this security token in the Authorization header when making requests to Sheety's server.